Happy ending: William Shakespeare

 The presence of a happy ending is one of the key points that distinguish melodrama from tragedy.
 In certain periods, the endings of traditional tragedies such as Macbeth or Oedipus Rex, in which most of the major characters end up dead, disfigured, or discountenanced, have been actively disliked.
 In the seventeenth century, the Irish author Nahum Tate sought to improve William Shakespeare's King Lear in his own heavily modified version in which Lear survives and Cordelia marries Edgar.
 Tate's version dominated performances for a century and a half and Shakespeare's original was nearly forgotten.
 Both David Garrick and John Philip Kemble, while taking up some of Shakespeare's original text, kept Tate's happy ending.
-Edmund Kean played King Lear with its tragic ending in 1823, but failed and reverted to Tate's crowd-pleaser after only three performances.
+Edmund Kean played King Lear with its tragic ending in 1823, but he reverted to Tate's crowd-pleaser after only three performances.
 Only in 1838 did William Macready at Covent Garden successfully restore Shakespeare's original tragic end – Helen Faucit's final appearance as Cordelia, dead in her father's arms, became one of the most iconic of Victorian images and the play's tragic end was finally accepted by the general public.
 Most subsequent critics have not found Tate's amendments an improvement, and welcomed the restoration of Shakespeare's original.
 Happy endings have also been fastened – equally, with no lasting success – to Romeo and Juliet and Othello.

-There is no universally accepted definition of what a happy ending is; such definitions can considerably vary with time and cultural differences.
+There is no universally accepted definition of a happy ending; such definitions can considerably vary with time and cultural differences.
 An interpretation of The Merchant of Venice's forced conversion of Shylock to Christianity is that it was intended as a happy ending.
 As a Christian, Shylock could no longer impose interest, undoing his schemes in the play and ending the rivalry between him and Antonio, but more important, contemporary audiences would see becoming a Christian as a means to save his soul (cf. Romans 11:15).
 In later times, Jews (and non-Jewish opponents of anti-Semitism) strongly objected to that ending, regarding it as depicting a victory for injustice and oppression and as pandering to the audience's prejudices.

 Similarly, for sixteenth-century audiences, the ending of The Taming of the Shrew – a formerly independent and assertive woman being broken and becoming totally submissive to her husband – might have counted as a happy ending, which it would not under present-day standards of women's place in society (see The Taming of the Shrew#Sexism controversy).